SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 <div class="objectives" markdown="1">

 #### Objectives
-*   Learn what is DAGMAN?
+*   Learn about DAGMan
-*   Learn how to write a DAGMAN script
+*   Learn how to write a DAGMan script
 </div>

 <h2> Overview </h2>

-In scientific computing, one may have to perform several computational tasks or data manipulations that are inter releted in some order.
+In scientific computing, one may have to perform several computational tasks or data manipulations that are inter related.
 Workflow management systems help to deal with such tasks or data manipulations.
-DAGMan is one of the early workflow managment system developed for distributed high throughput computing.
+DAGMan is a workflow managment system developed for distributed high throughput computing.
 DAGMan (Directed Acyclic Graph Manager) handles computational jobs that are mapped as a directed acyclic graph.
-In this section, we will learn how to apply DAGMan to run a long time scale molecular dynmaics (MD) simulation.
+In this section, we will learn how to apply DAGMan to run a set of molecular dynmaics (MD) simulations.

-<h2> Running Long Time Scale MD Simulation with DAGMAN   </h2>
+<h2> Running MD Simulation with DAGMAN   </h2>

-At present, the recomended execution time to run a jobs on OSG is about 2-3 hours.
+At present, the recomended execution time to run a condor job on OSG is about 2-3 hours.
 Jobs requiring more than 2-3 hours, need to be submitted with the restart files.
 Manually submitting small jobs repeatedly with restart files may not be practical in many situations.
-DAGMan offers an elegant and simple solution to run set of jobs.
+DAGMan offers an elegant and simple solution to run the set of jobs.
 With the DAGMan script one could run a long time scale MD simulations of biomolecules.

 In our example, we will break the MD simulation in four steps and run it through the